bothzoli/ABAP-IoC-Container/article/article.md

 ## Preface

-The following is a two part article describing my adventures of creating a naive implementation of an inversion of control container in ABAP.
+The following is an article describing my adventures of creating a naive implementation of an inversion of control container in ABAP.

 The first part will focus on the Dependency Inversion Principle and ways of achieving it.
 The second part will explain the ABAP implementation of the IoC container.